 What Size Is A Teacup Yorkie Full Grown?

 There is a difference in the size of the standard Yorkie and a Teacup Yorkie.
-So, you must not be mistaken of the standard Yorkie size when going for a Teacup or a Toy Yorkie.
+So, you must not be mistaken for the standard Yorkie size when going for a Teacup or a Toy Yorkie.
 The size of the teacup Yorkie when fully grown i.e. when the pup is around 12-18 months of age is between 2-3 pounds.
 On the other hand, the size of a fully grown standard Yorkie is around 4-7 pounds.

 One question that normally arises in people’s mind when they go for these teacup Yorkies, is if these pups would be healthy enough to live a lifespan since they are even smaller than the standard Yorkie.
 This is a pretty valid concern, you have to be very peculiar while going for a teacup Yorkie, make sure that you get the pup from an expert registered breeder, who knows how to breed the Yorkshire Terrier properly.

 The standard size of the Yorkie is the size where the pup will be healthy and fit to live its normal lifespan.
 So there is always a risk of the health of the teacup Yorkie.
 You have to be extra cautious about the health of the Teacup variation of this breed.
-This can actually increase the vet bill, so you have to be prepared for it as well, while going for a standard or a teacup Yorkie.
+This can actually increase the vet bill, so you have to be prepared for it as well while going for a standard or a teacup Yorkie.

 What Is The Teacup Yorkie Life Span?